RetroPie/RetroPie-Setup/README.md

 Binaries and Sources
 --------------------

-RetroPie Setup offered the possibility to only install RetroArch, the cores, EmulationStation, and SNESDev either with pre-compiled binaries.
+RetroPie Setup offered the possibility to only install RetroArch, the cores, EmulationStation, and SNESDev with pre-compiled binaries.
 Since Github has discontinued the download service the option for installing pre-compiled binaried with the RetroPie script was discarded.
 Take your time and let RetroPie Setup download and compile the programs from their sources!

 For more information visit the blog at http://petrockblog.wordpress.com or the repository at https://github.com/petrockblog/RetroPie-Setup.
 A forum thread about the RetroPie Setup script in the official Raspberry Pi forum can be found at http://www.raspberrypi.org/phpBB3/viewtopic.php?f=35&t=13600.